 Take a look at the map below; it’s a section of the 1876 bird’s eye view of Santa Rosa.
 The arrow points to the house at 759 Mendocino avenue.
 It still exists, but not a single other building in the picture.
-In fact, there are only five four places left in town that are this old, including Luther Burbank’s house.
-Others include two of the Metzger houses on B street (1868 and 1869), possibly the Church of the Incarnation (1873?) and 209 Fifth street (1870).
-Correction: The Fifth st. house is no more.
+In fact, there are only five places left in town that are this old, including Luther Burbank’s house.
+Others include two of the Metzger houses on B street (1868 and 1869), the Church of One Tree (1873), and possibly the Church of the Incarnation (1873?).

 The home was built ca. 1872 by Josias Davis, a real estate developer who subdivided sixteen acres on both sides of College avenue as an addition to the city (PDF).
 For years the wedge of two short blocks between Adel’s restaurant and 10th street was called Joe Davis’ street in his honor, even though residents repeatedly begged city council to change it.
 If they played Trivial Pursuit back then, “Where is Joe Davis?” would have stumped nearly everybody.